Career Definition for a Commercial Truck Service Manager

 Small Engine Mechanic

 Small engine mechanics perform inspection, repair, and maintenance tasks on motorized tools and vehicles, like chainsaws, motorcycles or motorboats.
-Specialization is common, and employers include power tool, motorcycle or motorboat dealers; according to the BLS, in 2014, about one-tenth of these mechanics were self-employed.
+Specialization is common, and employers include power tool, motorcycle or motorboat dealers; according to the BLS, in 2016, about 12% of these mechanics were self-employed.
 Small engine mechanics may work indoors or out and on-site or in a shop.
 Paths to this career include on-the-job training or postsecondary education and training programs.
 Manufacturer-issued certifications are available.
-The BLS reports that small engine mechanics can look forward to job growth of 4% from 2014-2024, and the jobs in this field paid a median salary of $34,650 in 2015.
+The BLS reports that small engine mechanics can look forward to job growth of 5% from 2016-2026, and the jobs in this field paid a median salary of $35,990 in 2017.

 Heavy Vehicle and Mobile Equipment Service Technician